-The Fund's gross return of -5.55% for the month of October underperformed the benchmark return of -3.78% and capped off a difficult quarter.
+The Fund's return of -4.41% for the month of October modestly underperformed the benchmark return of -3.78%, but capped off a difficult quarter.

-Large-Cap stocks (where the Fund retains a material underweight) continued to outperform during the month, significantly leading their Mid-Cap and Small-Cap peers for the CYTD.
-Mid-Caps underperformed their Large-Cap peers by 3.3% in October, but Small-Caps are still the worst performers for the CYTD.
+Large-Cap stocks (where the Fund retains an underweight) continued to outperform during the month, significantly leading their Mid-Cap and Small-Cap peers for the CYTD.
+Mid-Caps underperformed their Large-Cap peers by 3.3% in October, but Small-Caps are still the worst performers so far this year.

-MSCI Australia Value outperformed Growth in October.
+MSCI Australia Value outperformed Growth in October